ipfs/specs/IPIP/0000-gateway-tar-response-format.md

 Providing static test vectors has little value here, as different TAR libraries may produce different byte-to-byte files due to unspecified ordering of files and directories inside.

-There are relevant fixtures for testing certain security concerns and behaviors.
-These are referred on the following sections by their CIDs.
+However, there are relevant fixtures for testing certain behaviors.
+These are referred by their CID on the following sections.

 ## Design rationale